 - Organisations with a turnover of more than £36 million will be required to provide a copy of their Slavery and Human Trafficking Statement.
 Smaller contractors will be asked to adopt the GCH statement

-GCH is a member of the Gloucestershire Anti-Slavery Partnership (ASP), which started work in April 2016 has 18 members working together on a multi-agency basis to tackle slavery issues in Gloucestershire; whilst developing best practice through five Regional Anti-Slavery Partnerships (including Gloucestershire) covering the South West.
+GCH is a member of the Gloucestershire Anti-Slavery Partnership (ASP).
+ASP started work in April 2016 has 18 members working together to tackle slavery issues in Gloucestershire.
+This is done whilst developing best practice through five Regional Anti-Slavery Partnerships (including Gloucestershire) covering the South West.
 GCH are well placed to be part of our county’s response as housing officers will come into contact with potential victims of trafficking and slavery as part of their work and we are keen to play our part to support victims and provide a positive and pro-active contribution to the partnership.

-If you have any concerns regarding Modern Slavery please contact the Modern Day Slavery Helpline on 0800 0121 700 to report a suspicion or seek advice.
+If you have any concerns regarding Modern Slavery please contact the Modern Day Slavery Helpline.
+Call 0800 0121 700 to report a suspicion or seek advice.
 In all emergencies please contact the Police on 999.
+Alternatively contact GCH.